oraclekid12/rulebook2024/content.md

 #### **2. Resolve Any Block Attempts**

-A minion can attempt to block as many times as they wish as long as another minion is not already blocking.
+***A Methuselah can attempt to block with as many minions as they wish as long as another minion is not already blocking.***
 If one attempt to block fails, another can be made as often as the blocking Methuselah wishes.
 Once a Methuselah decides not to make any further attempts to block, that decision is final.
 If the target of the action is changed (e.g. a bleed action is redirected), this will reopen block attempts, following the normal rules.